Small Meals and Snacks

 • Breakfast for dinner is a great small meal.

-• Eat when you are the hungriest.
-It may not line up with “normal” meal times!
+• Eat when you feel most hungry even if it does not line up with normal meal times.

-• If you are hungriest in the morning, make that your biggest meal and have smaller meals/snacks for the rest of the day.
+• If you are most hungry in the morning, make that your biggest meal and have smaller meals/snacks for the rest of the day.

-• If you are hungriest in the evening or at night, start the day with smaller meals and eat bigger meals later.
+• If you are most hungry in the evening or at night, start the day with smaller meals and eat bigger meals later.

-• Ask your registered dietitian for meal and snack ideas, including smoothie and shake recipes.
+• Ask a registered dietitian for meal and snack ideas, including smoothie and shake recipes.

 How many calories do I need?

-Each person needs a different amount of calories per day.
+Each person needs a different amount of calories each day.
 Use this formula to figure out how many calories you need each day:

 • Divide your weight in pounds (lbs.) by 2.2.